+Specify: The Fiscal Management Service contractor is available for technical support to the participant/guardian or designated representative in completing paperwork to set up as an employer, completing paperwork for each new worker/employee, and facilitates background checks for all new workers.
+The Fiscal Management Service contractor

+Supports furnished when the participant exercises budget authority:

+- Maintain a separate account for each participant's participant-directed budget - Track and report participant funds, disbursements and the balance of participant funds - Process and pay invoices for goods and services approved in the service plan - Provide participant with periodic reports of expenditures and the status of the participant-directed budget - Other services and supports

+Additional functions/activities:

-Specify: Specify: The Fiscal Management Service contractor is available for technic designated representative in completing paperwork to set up as an employe worker/employee, and facilitates background checks for all new workers.
-T maintains an internet web-portal where worked time can be recorded.
-The prepresentative, the employees and staff at Regional Offices, and support cobased system to view payment information.
-Individual/guardians or design authorized, payments made to workers, and balances.
-Workers can view cu YTD.
-Regional office staff and support coordination staff can also view authorized. r, completing paperwork for each new he Fiscal Management Service contractor participant/guardian or designated ordinator have access to the secure web- ated representatives can view total amounts arrent payroll information as well as Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed · · Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service e plan Provide participant with periodic reports of expenditures and the statu s of the participant-directed budget Other services and supports Specify: эресцу. ¥ Additional functions/activities: Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid written agreement with the Medical agency Receive and disburse funds for the payment of participant-directed ser vices under an agreement with the Medicaid agency or operating agency G Provide other entities specified by the State with periodic reports of ex penditures and the status of the participant-directed budget penditures and the status of the iv.
+- Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency - Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency - Provide other entities specified by the State with periodic reports of expenditures and the status of the participant-directed budget iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.